pjc-codes/cows-and-bulls-game/README.md

 # Cows and Bulls Game

-* A simple python code for the cows and bulls guessing game.
+* A simple python code for the cows and bulls guessing game (takes into account repeated digits).

 * The objective is to guess a randomly generated 4 digit number based on feedback received for guesses.